CrossTheRoadElec/Phoenix5-Documentation/README.md

 ![](images/LV-openloopRamp.png)

 ##### Follower
-Both the Talon SRX and Victor SPX have a follower feature that allows the motor controllers to mimic another motor controller's output.
-Users will still need to set the motor controller's direction, and neutral mode.
+Both the Talon SRX and Victor SPX have a follower feature that allows the motor controllers to mimic another motor controller's output. **Users will still need to set the motor controller's direction and neutral mode.**

 There are two methods for creating a follower motor controller.
 The first method `set(ControlMode.follower, IDofMotorController)` allows users to create a motor controller follower of the same model, talon to talon, or victor to victor.